Where Can I See The Exhibit?

 Does it cost anything to host the exhibit?

-No, the exhibit is free to host (aside from the $500 security deposit mentioned above).
+No, the exhibit is free to host (aside from the $500 security deposit mentioned in the section above).

 However, we will ask that you maintain a table next to the exhibit, which will include collecting responses submitted by guests in our "ballot box," displaying a stack of LWVMN handouts, and refilling our free pin giveaway feature.
 These LWVMN materials will be provided to you along with the exhibit.
 We will also provide a table drape but ask that you provide the 6' or 8' table.
 You are welcome to display additional items (brochures, local memorabilia, etc.) on the table.